CN

 Bead-assisted lysis for complex microbial populations

-Mechanical disruption combined with chemical lysis supports DNA release from bacteria and fungi present in soil matrices.
+Mechanical disruption with bead tubes, combined with SDS-based chemical lysis and heat treatment, supports DNA release from bacteria, fungi and other microorganisms present in soil and environmental samples.

 Adsorbent-based inhibitor removal